PLAY TETRA CHANNEL ABOUT ǹ Ǻ ǻ Ǽ Ǿ

 CONTENTS

-TETRA LEAGUE rating deviation rank cutoffs HANDLING auto repeat rate delayed auto shift DAS cut delay soft drop factor sonic drop SUPER ROTATION SYSTEM Z&S spins /set COMMAND USAGE automatic solutions manual reference IN GENERAL fire interacting with ZZZTOJ character system badges
+TETRA LEAGUE rating deviation rank cutoffs HANDLING auto repeat rate delayed auto shift DAS cut delay soft drop factor sonic drop SUPER ROTATION SYSTEM Z&S spins /set COMMAND USAGE automatic solutions manual reference IN GENERAL fire interacting with ZZZTOJ character system

 HOME PERSONALIZATION MECHANICS TROUBLESHOOTING TERMINOLOGY

-TETRA LEAGUE is TETR.IO's premier matchmaking system featured for free for all registered accounts above level 10.
+Tetra League is TETR.IO's premier matchmaking system featured for free for all registered accounts above level 10.
 While gameplay is very straightforward, which is just 1v1ing against another player of similar skill, the exact mechanics behind what the various mechanical values are and how the system itself works are often pondered.

 also see: